zed-industries/zed/docs/src/themes.md

 }
 ```

-You can see which attributes are available to override by looking at the JSON format of your theme.
+See which attributes are available to override by looking at the JSON format of your theme.
 For example, [here is the JSON format for the `One` themes](https://github.com/zed-industries/zed/blob/main/assets/themes/one/one.json).

 ## Local Themes

-You can store new themes locally, by placing them in the `~/.config/zed/themes` directory.
+Store new themes locally by placing them in the `~/.config/zed/themes` directory.

-For example, to create a new theme called `my-cool-theme`, you can create a file called `my-cool-theme.json` in that directory.
+For example, to create a new theme called `my-cool-theme`, create a file called `my-cool-theme.json` in that directory.
 It will be available in the theme selector the next time Zed loads.

 Find more themes at [zed-themes.com](https://zed-themes.com).